gramineproject/gramine/Documentation/devel/features.md

 in the entrypoint of the manifest.
 The first process can spawn child processes, which belong to the same Gramine instance.

-Gramine can execute ELF binaries (executables and libraries) and scripts (aka shebangs).
+Gramine can execute ELF binaries (executables and libraries) and executable scripts.
 Gramine supports executing them as [entrypoints](https://gramine.readthedocs.io/en/stable/manifest-syntax.html#libos-entrypoint) and via `execve()` system call.
 In case of SGX backend, `execve()` execution replaces a calling program